Occidental Petroleum’s implied volatility

 On November 2, 2016, Occidental Petroleum (OXY) had an implied volatility of ~26.8%, which is ~3.6% below its 260-trading day historical price volatility of ~27.8%.
 After its earnings were announced on November 1, 2016, Occidental Petroleum’s implied volatility increased from ~23.5% to ~26.8% in the two sessions.

 Occidental Petroleum’s 30-day stock price forecast using implied volatility

-Assuming normal distribution of prices (bell curve model) and standard deviation of one, based on its implied volatility of ~18.4%, OXY stock is expected to close between $77.56 and $69.80 after 30 calendar days.
-Based on the standard statistical formula, the stock will stay in this range ~68% of the time.
+Assuming normal distribution of prices (using the bell curve model) and standard deviation of 1, based on its implied volatility of ~26.82%, Occidental Petroleum’s stock is expected to close between $62.58–$73.00 after 30 calendar days.
+Based on the standard statistical formula, Occidental Petroleum’s stock should stay in this range ~68% of the time.

 Other upstream stocks

-Implied volatility shows the Market’s opinion of the stock’s potential moves, but it doesn’t forecast direction.
-Implied volatility is derived from an option pricing model.
-This means that data are theoretical in nature, and there’s no guarantee these forecasts will be correct.
+Implied volatility shows the market’s opinion of the stock’s potential moves, but it doesn’t forecast direction.
+Implied volatility is derived from the option pricing model.
+This means the data is theoretical in nature and there is no guarantee these forecasts will be correct.